-Because no single structural feature predicts kcat, KM, or kcat/KM with high accuracy, machine learning was used to identify a subset of calculated features correlated to observed kinetic constants.
-Elastic net regularization, a constraint regression technique, was used to identify 8–10 structural features that predicted each kinetic constant.
+Because no single structural feature predicts kcat, 1/KM, or kcat/KM with high accuracy, machine learning techniques were used to identify a subset of calculated features correlated to observed kinetic constants.
+Elastic net regularization, a constraint regression technique that uses both l1 and l2 regularization for feature selection was used to identify structural features and predict each kinetic constant..
 To increase robustness to sample size and remove bias, we used a bootstrapping aggregating (bagging) technique, where the predicted value was an average of 1000 elastic net models, each trained on a different subset of the data.

 The final prediction from this ensemble learning regression method outperformed single feature selection for each kinetic constant.
 For kcat/KM, the PCC increased to 0.76 from 0.56, in the case of kcat to 0.60 from 0.56, and for KM to 0.71 from 0.29.
 Figure 4 illustrates the correlations between machine learning predictions and experimentally-measured values.

 The primary features found to correlate to 1/KM are metrics of protein packing without the ligand present.
-Interestingly, all of these packing features are positively correlated to 1/KM.
-While KM is a complex metric reflecting … the substrate binding affinity is expected to have a significant effect on its value.
-Therefore, this suggests that BglB requires room around each catalytic residue and the entire protein in order to optimally accommodate KM.
-This would suggest that BglB operates through an induced fit mechanism.
-However the induced structural changes must be small since the RMSD between the apo and transition state analogue bound forms of the proteins is <0.2 A.
+Interestingly, all of these packing features are positively correlated to 1/KM, indicating that BglB requires room around each catalytic residue and the entire protein in order to optimally accommodate the substrate.
+These features and interpretation of their selection is consistent with an induced fit mechanism.
+However, if BglB employs an induced fit mechanism, the structural changes would likely be relatively small since the RMSD between the apo and transition state analogue bound forms of BglB is <0.2 Å.